Original online video content is pretty much-unexplored terrain. Media analysts and the video producers say so themselves.

-Spotify stunned its music-loving audience by offering since May at least 12 original online video content series.
+Spotify stunned its music-loving audience by offering original online video content series.
 These ranged from history, comedy, animation, to behind-the-scenes exposes.
 All of them dealt with the various aspects that make a song, dance, and the people who performed and created them a must-watch.
 This is a gamble as there is no formula to predict user attraction or content popularity.

 Original online video content trend

 Journalistic watchdog Nieman Lab notes that the flood of video-on-demand services and video sharing sites are presenting a challenge to broadcast news.
-In addition to that, social media sites’ are creating and improving their own video platforms.
-TV viewership has been declining steadily at a consistent rate of three or four percent the past four years.
+In addition to that, social media sites are creating and improving their own video platforms.
+TV viewership has been declining at a consistent rate of 3 or 4 percent in the past four years.
 It is no surprise that their once-rapt audience is now turning to video feeds on their mobile apps.

 The numbers show it.
 According to App Developer Magazine, online video viewing shot up from 26 to 56 percent.
 Smartphone users also spend 88 percent of their time interacting with the content they download or watch on their video apps.
 Germany is the one country that seems to have the most enthusiastic online video viewers, says eMarketer.